ETCBC/ssi_morphology/README.md

 There is an extra command argument:

--:ep2: Number of epochs for training the second (Syriac) dataset.
+- :ep2: Number of epochs for training the second (Syriac) dataset.
 With this argument the script will recognize that sequential training is needed.

 An optional argument is:

--:et: Default is False, if set to True, the model will be evaluated on the test set.
+- :et: Default is False, if set to True, the model will be evaluated on the test set.
 In the case of training on two datasets, the test set will contain data from the second output file (o2).

 There is a number of other optional arguments, which can be used to optimize the model:

--:emb: Embedding size, must be divisible by number of heads, default=512.
+- :emb: Embedding size, must be divisible by number of heads, default=512.
--:nh:, Number of heads, default=8.
+- :nh:, Number of heads, default=8.
--:nel:, Number of layers in encoder", default=3 -:ffn:, Feed Forward Network Hidden Dimension, default=512.
+- :nel:, Number of layers in encoder", default=3
+- :ffn:, Feed Forward Network Hidden Dimension, default=512.
--:ndl:, Number of layers in decoder, default=3.
+- :ndl:, Number of layers in decoder, default=3.
--:dr:, Dropout in transformer model, default=0.1.
+- :dr:, Dropout in transformer model, default=0.1.
--:b:, Batch size during training, default=128.
+- :b:, Batch size during training, default=128.
--:wd:, Weight decay, default=0.0.
+- :wd:, Weight decay, default=0.0.